hifi3000/b1rthdayh1ts/README.md

 * Collect all number one songs from germany.
 Fill the database.
 * PHP to get the Information from the Database.
 * Make it look nice with CSS.

-I'm sure, that this code can be improved.